necessary129/whoami/README.md

 #### NOTE: Always enable your virtualenv with `source .venv/bin/activate` before doing anything

-#### Also NOTE: Internet Archive only creates a new snapshot when the previous snapshot is older than45 minutes.
-So take to not update your identities without atleast 45 minutes in between.
+#### Also NOTE: Internet Archive only creates a new snapshot when the previous snapshot is older than 45 minutes.
+So be careful not to update your identities without atleast 45 minutes in between.
 Otherwise some changes may not be snapshotted.